-- In a human geography class, you could ask every student to identify a location from which they would want to conduct field work - For english literature, each student could discuss what fictional character they would like to invite to dinner, and why. - In history, ask what figure, living or dead, would be the most interesting to have at a cocktail party?
+- In a human geography class you could ask every student to describe their favourite place. - For earth science the question could be "What mineral would you be based on hardness?
+Why?" - For English literature, each student could discuss what fictional character they would like to invite to dinner, and why. - In history, ask what figure, living or dead, would be the most interesting to have at a cocktail party?